ImmortalBrain/portaler-core/selfhosting/readme.md

 Go to https://discordapi.com/permissions.html#0

-Tick "manage roles" and insert your bots **ClientID** (the one you used while editing the `.env.example` file).
+Tick "manage roles" and insert your bots **ClientID** (the one you used while editing the `.env` file).
 Click on the generated link below and add the bot to your server (dont forget that you need to have permissions to do that).

-The bot should've created a new role called **portaler** or whatever you've set in your `.env.example.` Grant this role to yourself.
+The bot should've created a new role called **portaler** or whatever you've set in your `.env` Grant this role to yourself.

 Open your web-browser and go to http://yoursubdomain.yourdomain:80 Try logging in using discord OAuth - you will most likelly get an error while you try that.
 In order to fix that error you need to add your subdomain to the subdomain list.
 To do that you first need to get the id of your server:
 ```Shell
 curl -H "Authorization: Bearer youradminkey" http://localhost/api/admin/list
 ```
-"youradminkey" is the **ADMIN_KEY** you've set up in your `.env.example`.
+"youradminkey" is the **ADMIN_KEY** you've set up in your `.env`.

 Look for `"id":number`.
 Most likelly your id wil be 1.